 Some of the advantages which a foreign ETF has over domestic ETFs:-

 ETFs listed on exchanges of developed economies have an edge over ETFs listed in India because of liquidity.
 Liquidity refers to the ease with which investors can transact among themselves without incurring heavy impact cost.
 ETFs in exchanges of developed countries are more liquid than what we have here in India.

 Mature markets have ETFs that are more nuanced while we have only straightforward ETFs (but still more advantageous than active investment products like MFs).

 International mutual funds: Investors with relatively small portfolios, such as retail investors, may choose MFs registered in India but investing in foreign stocks.

-ICICI Prudential US Bluechip Equity Fund, Aditya Birla Sun Life International Equity Plan A, Franklin Asian Equity Fund offer investors opportunities to invest in equities all around the world.
-MFs such as DSP US Flexible Equity Fund, Edelweiss Greater China Off-Shore Fund invest in other international mutual funds which have foreign equities as their holdings, i.e. they take the fund of fund(FoF) route to investment.
+ICICI Prudential US Bluechip Equity Fund, Aditya Birla Sun Life International Equity Plan A, Franklin Asian Equity Fund offers investors opportunities to invest in equities all around the world.
+MFs such as DSP US Flexible Equity Fund, Edelweiss Greater China Off-Shore Fund invests in other international mutual funds which have foreign equities as their holdings, i.e. they take the fund of fund(FoF) route to investment.

 Other kinds of investment funds opening up the international markets for us are:-

 Feeder funds: These act as go-between an international mutual fund (not registered in India) and routes our investment to the fund house in the foreign market.